zangcc/codeql/docs/codeql/codeql-language-guides/analyzing-data-flow-in-cpp.rst

    import semmle.code.cpp.dataflow.DataFlow

-   from Function fopen, FunctionCall fc, Expr src where fopen.hasGlobalName("fopen")
+   from Function fopen, FunctionCall fc, Expr src where fopen.hasQualifiedName("fopen")
      and fc.getTarget() = fopen
      and DataFlow::localFlow(DataFlow::exprNode(src), DataFlow::exprNode(fc.getArgument(0)))
    select src

-Then we can vary the source and, for example, use the parameter of a function.
-The following query finds where a parameter is used when opening a file:
+Then we can vary the source, for example an access to a public parameter.
+The following query finds where a public parameter is used to open a file:

 .. code-block:: ql